feomike/mmba_viz_processing/processing/readme.md

 Files
 -----
+- The [mmba_import.py]() script is the basic import script for importing raw json files into a postgres dataset
+- The [mmba_investigate.py]() script contains a framework for search through all of the json files
+- [myUtar.py]() script extracts all of the .json files from the .tar file(s) in the current directory to a ./json/ subdirectory (which is configurable in the script)
 - The [workflow.md]() file contains basic workflow to process the data
-- The [mmba_import.py]() script is the basic import script for importing raw json files into a postgres dataset